This edition of GLOCAL Careers was originally published in the GLOCAL Alumni newsletter on May 22nd, 2020.

 The GLOCAL Careers series investigates what it takes to work in different sectors relevant to the programme.
 Through interviews with academics, industry professionals and GLOCAL alumni, we share first-hand insight on application processes, necessary skills and other considerations when choosing your career.

 For this edition of GLOCAL Careers, we interviewed individuals at different stages of their academic careers.
 Their perspectives span the German, British, Dutch, Estonian and Belgian educational systems.

 Our interviewees offer tried-and-tested tips, tailored to GLOCALs, for finding the right PhD topic and supervisor, as well as writing an effective proposal.
 Especially important is their insight on dealing with rejection, avoiding common mistakes, and reflecting on whether doctoral research is the right decision for you.

-Robert Kloosterman is Professor of Economic Geography and Planning at the Universiteit van Amsterdam.
+Robert Kloosterman is a Professor of Economic Geography and Planning at the Universiteit van Amsterdam.
 He was the Director of the Amsterdam Institute of Metropolitan and International Development Studies (AMIDSt), Universiteit van Amsterdam from 2003 to 2008.